Storyline 360 Accessibility Conformance Report

 Supports

-As with criterion 3.3.4, ask learners to confirm their responses before submitting them.
-And give them options to review and retry individual questions or an entire quiz.
-Review and retry options are built right into Storyline 360.
+Authors can require learners to confirm responses before final submission and provide options to review or retry individual questions or an entire quiz.
+Review and retry features are built into Storyline 360 and can be enabled by authors.

 3.3.9 Accessible Authentication (Enhanced) (Level AAA 2.2 only)